drupol/master-thesis/src/thesis/2-reproducibility.typ

 approach ensures that the output we receive is predictable and consistent, regardless of the underlying system configuration.

+==== Environments and Configuration Management

+In the context of #gls("SE"), reproducibility not only relies on stable codebases but also heavily depends on consistent and well-maintained environments.
+Configuration management plays a critical role in ensuring reproducibility by mitigating the non-deterministic behaviours introduced by configuration drift.

+#info-box[
+Configuration drift occurs when changes to an environment accumulate over time, leading to variations that deviate from the desired or initial configuration state, thus introducing non-determinism.
+]

+This section examines key configuration management models, their impact on reproducibility, and the tools that enforce these principles in modern software environments.

+Another source of non-determinism arises from inconsistent environment configurations.
+The way environments are managed directly affects the environment behaviours and inherently, reproducibility.
+Therefore, configuration management plays an important role in mitigating non-determinism by ensuring that systems, software installations and software builds remain consistent across different environments.

+@Traugott2002 classify environment configuration management into three categories, each of which has a distinct impact on the level of determinism
+achieved:

+#figure(include "../../resources/typst/configuration-management.typ")

+===== Divergent Configuration Management

+In this model (@divergent-config-management), environments are typically managed by one or more individuals, which inevitably leads to
+#emph[configuration drift], where the configurations of different systems
+deviate over time.
+This is an unavoidable process when system modifications are performed without centralised control, leading to unpredictable and non-deterministic behaviour, making reproducibility almost impossible in complex infrastructures.
+Reducing reliance on manual adjustments is essential to achieving higher levels of system predictability and reproducibility.
+A common example of this model is a newly installed operating system that initially shares a uniform configuration.
+Over time, as users customise their environments to suit individual preferences, the system’s state diverges from its original, well-defined configuration.

+===== Convergent Configuration Management

+Once configuration drift is identified as an issue, the focus shifts towards convergence, bringing systems back to a known and consistent state, as illustrated in @convergent-config-management.
+While efforts are made to standardise configurations, achieving exact uniformity is extremely challenging, if not impossible.
+Systems may progressively "converge" towards a common configuration, but subtle differences can persist, introducing variability.
+The goal in this model is to minimise these variations as much as possible, though complete uniformity is rarely attained.
+To illustrate this model, we could think of an arbitrary environment that needs to be configured in a specific way, reach a particular well known state.
+For example, some specific dependencies has to be installed.
+Tools like Puppet #cite(<puppet>, form: "normal"), Kubernetes #cite(<kubernetes>,form: "normal"), Terraform #cite(<terraform>,form: "normal"),
+Ansible #cite(<ansible>, form: "normal").
+While convergent management offers flexibility in responding to unforeseen changes in the environment, it is prone to feedback loops that may cause unexpected behaviour​.
+Such feedback loops make it difficult to achieve complete reproducibility, as the system's progression towards the desired state is not guaranteed to follow a deterministic path.

+===== Congruent Configuration Management

+This approach in @congruent-config-management enforces strict consistency across all environments, ensuring that each environment maintains an identical configuration.
+By preventing configuration drift from the outset, congruent configuration management aims to eliminate one of the key sources of non-determinism.
+Maintaining identical setups across environments is a central goal of this model, providing the highest level of determinism and reliability in system behaviours.
+To illustrate this model, we could think of an arbitrary environment that needs to be configured in a specific way.

+Congruent management, particularly through the adoption of immutable environment, ensures that systems remain in a well-defined state, thus maximising reproducibility.
+However, this approach can lack the flexibility required for dynamic environments, where each minor adjustments may necessitate rebuilding the entire system.
+This limitation highlights the importance of carefully choosing between convergent and congruent approaches based on the system's needs.

+Tools such as Nix or Guix have demonstrated that it is possible to achieve a high degree of congruence while allowing controlled divergence in specific areas such as databases or secret management​.
+This balance between convergence and congruence highlights the flexibility required to maintain reproducibility in environments that manage both static system components and dynamic data.

+On top of specifying configuration management models, we can also distinguish two different configuration management paradigms.

+===== Imperative Configuration Management

+This paradigm specifies the exact steps required to transition an environment from its current state to the desired state.
+Tools such as Ansible #cite(<ansible>, form: "normal"), Chef #cite(<chef>, form: "normal"), Docker #cite(<docker>, form: "normal"), and shell scripts exemplify this methodology.
+While imperative configurations enable the use of complex logic and conditional operations, they can be challenging to maintain due to their non-idempotent nature, meaning the same script may yield different results depending on the environment's initial state.
+This approach requires careful management to ensure consistency and repeatability, providing detailed control at the expense of simplicity and predictability.

+The expressiveness of imperative tools allows for stronger assumptions about the environment's current state, which increases the likelihood of configuration drift as environments diverge over time.
+To achieve consistency in an imperative paradigm, it often necessitates extensive error handling, validation checks, and retries, ensuring that despite the stepwise nature of the process, the system reaches a stable end state.

+===== Declarative Configuration Management

+Declarative configuration management ensure idempotence, meaning the same configuration can be applied multiple times without altering the environment beyond its intended state.
+This abstraction simplifies understanding and maintenance by allowing the system to determine the necessary actions to achieve the desired state.
+Tools such as Puppet #cite(<puppet>, form: "normal"), Kubernetes #cite(<kubernetes>,form: "normal"), Terraform #cite(<terraform>,form: "normal") and, under some conditions, Docker #cite(<docker>, form: "normal") are used to specify the desired end state.
+These tools typically feature their own specific #gls("DSL") to create high-level descriptions of the desired environment's state, as opposed to issuing imperative and procedural commands.
+The declarative approach mitigates the risk of configuration drift by prioritising idempotence, maintaining explicit dependency graphs, and ensuring a strong awareness of the current state of the environment​​ #cite(<HunterGCP>,form:"normal", supplement: [p.
+348]).

+While most configuration systems aim to be declarative to ensure reproducibility and idempotency, some imperative tools can achieve a level of congruence.
+However, this often comes at the cost of predictability and ease of maintenance, making them less favourable in environments where stability and simplicity are prioritised.

+#figure(
+  include "../../resources/typst/configuration-management-summary.typ",
+  caption: [Configuration Management Models and Paradigms],
+  kind: "table",
+  supplement: [Table],
+) <ch2-table-configuration-mgmt>

+#info-box(kind: "note")[
+  In @ch2-table-configuration-mgmt, Docker is classified as both declarative and imperative.
+This dual classification arises from the fact that while Docker often start with declarative configurations (e.g., a `Dockerfile`), it can shift towards an imperative approach when imperative commands are introduced within the `Dockerfile` to achieve the desired state.
+As a result, the same `Dockerfile` may produce different outcomes depending on the base image in use, leading to non-idempotent behaviour and ultimately hindering reproducibility.
+]

 === Comparing Builds

 In the quest for software reproducibility, identifying and understanding the